pjmsullivan/TravelExchange/README.md

-# FloppyCoin
+# TravelExchange

-FloppyCoin is now accepting all accredited investors with a minimum investment $10,000,000.
+TravelExchange is now accepting all accredited investors.